Sitemaps

 Partial indexing

-- Check if pages in sitemap are publicly accessible
+- Verify pages in the sitemap are publicly accessible.